build-on-aws/content/posts/my-personal-assistant-is-telegram-bot-and-aws-lambda/index.md

     "SSM_TELEGRAM_TOKEN", ssm_telegram_token.parameter_name)
 ```

-*But what about the code for AWS Lambda?*
+_But what about the code for AWS Lambda?_

 Here we define `AssetCode` which we can get in `lambda-functions/webhook` folder.
 There is only 1 main file which is `app.py`, and let's evaluate what this AWS Lambda (`lambda-functions/webhook/app.py`) will do:

 The first thing it will do is get the Telegram token for the SSM Parameter Store using string `SSM_TELEGRAM_TOKEN` from the environment variables.
-To do this, we just need to call `os.getenv("SSM_TELEGRAM_TOKEN")`.
+To do this, we need to call `os.getenv("SSM_TELEGRAM_TOKEN")`.
 The important thing here is how we construct the `TELEGRAM_BASE_URL` variable which is the Telegram endpoint to interact with bots.

 ```python
 # Get SSM Parameter Store for Telegram Token